Vavassor/Arboretum/Documentation/source/memory.rst

     :return: the number of bytes in ``count`` capobytes

+.. c:function:: COPY_ARRAY(to, from, count)

+    This is a convenience macro to use :c:func:`copy_memory` on arrays, which allows counting in terms of number of elements rather than bytes.

+    :param to: a pointer to elements in an array of the same type as ``from``
+    :param from: a pointer to elements in an array of any type
+    :param count: the number of elements to move

-.. c:function:: void copy_memory(void* RESTRICT to, const void* RESTRICT from, \
+.. c:function:: void copy_memory(void* to, const void* from, uint64_t bytes)
-        uint64_t bytes)

     Copy a block of memory from one place to another.
-The original and new locations for the memory must not overlap one another.
+The original and new locations may overlap one another.

     :param to: the destination
     :param from: the memory to copy